 MAIN EXPECTED RESULTS AND OPERATING EXPLOITATION TOOLS KEY PARTNERS KEY ACTIVITIES KEY RESOURCES VALUE PROPOSITION CUSTOMERS RELATIONSHIPS CHANNELS CUSTOMER SEGMENTS COST STRUCTURE REVENUE STREAMS Non transgenic and GE (NGT type 1) barley lines, according to the proposal of the EU commission CREA, SIS, KWS, Nordic Seed, USOVSKO KEY PARTNERS: National and international seed associations (e.g. Euroseeds, Assosementi) representing the seed industry Farmers representatives and agri-cooperatives (e.g. Copa-Cogeca).
 KEY ACTIVITIES: Reinforcing the need for certified seed (>1 Mtons in 2022 in EU for barley) for stable and sustainable production Validating methods and technologies for pyramiding genes and traits in barley KEY RESOURCES: advances breeding lines carrying disease/drought resistance genes in high yielding background Investment in crop genetic improvement generates attractive rates of return.
-In this sense, BEST-CROP will result in a wider barley portfolio, which includes traits poorly addressed before, an increased overall productivity and an additional revenue from straw-based by-products.
+In this sense, BEST- CROP will result in a wider barley portfolio, which includes traits poorly addressed before, an increased overall productivity and an additional revenue from straw-based by-products.
 Management teams will be developed within seed companies, which are directly connected with farmers and the transformation industry.
 The close partnership between seed companies and farmers will speed up the adoption of new varieties developed in BEST- CROP.
 Additional investors will allow to expand the impact of BEST CROP.
-The relation with stakeholders will be made through seminars, B2B contacts, etc. The customers will be made aware of the added values of the BEST-CROP derived varieties at demonstration events (e.g. farmers days in different countries) and with specific Social Media activities The most important customers are: i) seed companies working in barley breeding ii) farmers in high-yielding environments, open to varietal renewal Multi-environment trials for testing the best barley lines under different conditions across Europe.
+The relation with stakeholders will be made through seminars, B2B contacts, etc. The customers will be made aware of the added values of the BEST-CROP derived varieties at demonstration events (e.g. farmers days in different countries) and with specific Social Media activities The most important customers are: i) seed companies working in barley breeding ii) farmers in high- yielding environments, open to varietal renewal Multi-environment trials for testing the best barley lines under different conditions across Europe.
 Registration in the Official Catalogue of species and varieties.
 Seed multiplication and certification.
 Development of farm to industry supply chains.
 Investments of seed companies in plant breeding are rewarded through royalties (for barley ca. 3-4 Euro/ton of certified seed produced).
 Farmers will buy certified seeds of new varieties with higher yield and biomass.

-Oils and hydrolysed protein production

-SOGIS

-KEY PARTNERS: The original idea was to carry out breeding of BSF at farms where the raw material. straw, is produced.
-Once BSF larvae are produced, the downstream process is supposed to be carried out within the Company.

-In the R&D step, our key partners are Universities, for testing, and downstream users for appraisals

-Farmers will be the key suppliers

-KEY ACTIVITIES: Cropping barley; Performing a chemical physical/enzymatic process for treating barley; Breeding larvae ; Pressing larvae to extract oil; Oil refining; Production of Oleochemicals: Proteins hydrolyzation; Selling products obtained

-KEY RESOURCES: Internal sales organization
+Oils and hydrolysed KEY PARTNERS: The Farmers: increase in protein production original idea was to their income with a new additional carry out breeding of BSF at farms where activitv the raw material.
+SOGIS Industry: selling straw, is produced. oleochemical Once BSF larvae are products derived produced, the from sustainable downstream process raw material. is supposed to be available with an carried out within added value (Fatty the Company.
+Acids chain length In the R&D step, our distribution, security key partners are of supply) Universities, for The value deliver to testing, and the customer is downstream users Sustainability and for appraisals Security of supply Farmers will be the for: key suppliers - BSF oil is the only KEY ACTIVITIES: source of lauric Acid that could be Cropping barley ; available not from Performing a Palm Kernel or from chemical Coconut. but from physical/enzymatic BSF breeded starting process for treating barley; Breeding larvae ; Pressing larvae to extract oil; Oil refining; Production of Oleochemicals : Proteins hydrolyzation; Selling products obtained KEY RESOURCES: Internal sales organization from by products within the food chain.
+This means that oleochemicals produced starting from BSF oils does not contribute to deforestation and are produced from byproducts obtained via circular economy processes.
+The raw material is produced starting from local sources, so that it is not subject to a lack in availability due to logistic or geopolitical problems.